 Spring Decor and Decluttering Tips

 It’s here!
 Spring is officially here.
-As you look around your lifeless home, maybe you are ready for a revamp.
-The cold, winter months are behind us, and now you are ready to breathe new life into your home with vibrant colors of pretty pastels.
+As you look around your lifeless home, you might be ready for a revamp.
+The cold winter months are behind us, and now you are ready to breathe new life into your home with vibrant, pretty pastel colors.

 As women, we are natural nurturers, and we long for our homes to be a safe place where our families can love on each other and grow closer together (Deuteronomy 6:5-9), which is why many of us enjoy adding that “special touch” to our humble abodes.
-So, let’s look at ways we can spruce up our homes for spring and maybe let a sense of peace and joy wash over us as well.
+So, let’s look at ways we can spruce up our homes for spring and maybe let a sense of peace and joy wash over us, too.

 Start with Spring Cleaning